 Smart cities can take many forms, but generally leverage digital technologies like artificial intelligence (AI) and the Internet of Things (IOT) to improve urban living.
 The technologies and data collection that underpin smart cities have the potential to automate and improve service delivery, strengthen disaster preparedness, boost connectivity, and enhance citizen participation.
 But if smart cities are implemented without transparency and respect for the rule of law, they risk eroding good governance norms, undermining privacy, and extinguishing free expression.

 How do smart cities work?

-The term smart city does not refer to any single kind of technology, but rather a variety of technologies used together.
-There is no official checklist for what technological features a city needs to be considered “smart”.
-But a smart city requires urban planning: generally, a growth strategy is managed by city governments with significant contribution from the private sector, which provides technology services.Data is at the heart of the smart city
+Smart cities integrate technology with new and existing infrastructure—such as roads, airports, municipal buildings, and sometimes even private residences—to optimize resource allocation, assess maintenance needs, and monitor citizen safety.
+The term “smart city” does not refer to a single technology, but rather to multiple technologies working together to improve the livability of an urban area.
+There is no official checklist for the technologies a city needs to implement to be considered “smart.”
+But a smart city does require urban planning, including a growth strategy managed by the local government with significant contributions from the private sector.Data is at the heart of the smart city

-Smart cities in developing countries face fundamentally different challenges than smart cities in countries without the same legal, regulatory, or socioeconomic challenges.Drivers for Smart City Development in Developing Countries
+Smart cities in developing countries face unique legal, regulatory, and socioeconomic challenges.Drivers for Smart City Development in Developing Countries

 - Financing capacity of the government

 - Regulatory environment that citizens and investors trust

 - Active citizen engagement and participation